 My Dad sometimes crossed the tracks at Harrowsmith on his way to Sydenham High School, where he taught English for 15 years.
 On a summer trip, maybe driving up to prepare for the upcoming school year, he snapped an eastbound view at Highway 38.
 L.C.
 Gagnon photo, August 1975:

-The last revenue movement on the CP Kingston Sub was a military train northward from Kingston - 1 Canadian Signals Regiment heading to RV 85 (above - photo by Wilf Coombe, just east of Division St.) and its eventual return.
+The last revenue movement on the CP Kingston Sub was a military train northward from Kingston - 1 Canadian Signals Regiment heading to RV 85 (below - photo by Wilf Coombe, just east of Division St.) and its eventual return.
 This was in turn followed by the train of empties heading northbound.
 Following the abandonment of the CP line into Kingston, the 1CSR move from Kingston to the next biennial Canadian Forces joint exercise, RV87 was handled by CN.

 The entire Canadian field army went west from across Canada for those exercises.
 The Canadian Forces traffic technicians were used to moving Canadian Forces armoured vehicles around Germany for years before!
 Paul Hunter kindly shared this screenshotted photo of CP 1816-875x leading the northbound movement of empties at Harrowsmith on June 25, 1985 (below).
 By 1986, the right-of-way was purchased by Bell Canada for fibre-optic communications.